 We pride ourselves on producing young men and women who embody a ‘living Judaism’ – students who guarantee the continuity of Judaism through practice, understand their communal responsibilities and are proud of their connection to the State of Israel and their heritage.

 Our Junior School Jewish Studies and Hebrew classes focus on imparting a love for Judaism and Medinat Yisrael (the State of Israel).
 In Hebrew, our students follow the iTaLAM and Chaverim B’ivirt programs in Years 1- 6.
 Our days begin with tefilla (prayers) so that when our Year 6 students enter Senior School, they feel at home in our synagogue and are able to lead the morning service.

 In senior school, our students in Years 7-9 attend tefilla each morning while our Year 10 – 12 students participate in a combination of tefilla and workshops which challenge and deepen their connection to Judaism.

-Years 11 and 12 offer the students opportunities to pursue Classical Hebrew and Studies of Religion at an HSC level as well as continuing Issues and Ethics classes, all of which makes our students aware of their roles as ambassadors for their Jewish community and Israel in tertiary educational facilities and in the workplace.
+From 2019 our Year 11 and 12 students have the opportunity to pursue Classical Hebrew, Modern Hebrew and Studies of Religion at an HSC level as well as participating in our revamped Issues and Ethics classes.
+These classes promote a deeper understanding of what it means to live an authentic Jewish life in contemporary Australia, acquire skills for Israel advocacy on our university campuses as well as forge meaningful connections to our communal organisations under the umbrella of the JCA.
+All these offerings culminate in producing students who are aware of their roles as ambassadors for their Jewish community and Israel, in both tertiary educational facilities and in the workplace.